Santander Cycles: Coverage area and future expansion

 The following boroughs are partly or fully covered: Hammersmith and Fulham, Kensington and Chelsea, Westminster, Camden, Islington, the City, Hackney, Tower Hamlets, Newham, Southwark, Lambeth and Wandsworth.

 But despite calls from other Londoners, the scheme has yet to expand into many areas close to central London, including central and north Islington.
 Coverage is noticeably poor in south-east London, an area that has a limited overall Tube network.
-Coverage is exceptionally poor in Outer London, where the scheme is almost non-existent, even in areas adjacent to inner London districts and despite the majority of Londoners living there.
+Coverage is exceptionally poor in Outer London, where the scheme is almost non-existent.
 In some cases, planned expansion has been delayed by Londoners who support the London Cycle Hire Scheme in principle, but dislike the idea of having a docking station on their street, or losing car parking spaces to make room for docking stations.

 Many Londoners are keen to see the system expand, with lobbying from Greenwich, Southwark, Hackney and Richmond, but funding is a challenge, owing to the high cost of the docking stations and the cost of the bikes.
 The London Boroughs and TfL work with developers of major developments to secure funding for future cycle hire stations.